Manual Annotation#

 3. In Draw Annotation:

-• Hold left-click with your mouse to start drawing the annotation.
+• Hold left-click with your mouse to start drawing the Annotation.

 4. Click Save Annotation when you’re done.
 A confirmation page will appear with a link back to the Encounter page.